-3. Gulf Stream and Kuroshio indices
+3. Gulf Stream and Kuroshio Indices

 We have extended the GS path index from earlier work to include seasonally resolved variations.
-Because the subsurface data for the region are sparse, the data selected [the World Ocean Database 2001 (WOD01), updated using the Global Temperature and Salinity Pilot Program (GTSPP) sources] are centered in the midpoint of each season (e.g., JFM for winter) and at each 1° latitude × 1° longitude, with a time-space range of ± 1 yr, $\pm 1^{\circ}$ latitude and $\pm 2^{\circ}$ longitude, with a Gaussian taper having an e^2 -folding time scale of $(1 \text{ yr})^2$, and spatial scales of (1° latitude)2 and (2° longitude)2.
-Thus, the full seasonal signal in the data is substantially smoothed.
-The gridded temperature data are then used along a path following the mean $T(200 \text{ m}) = 15^{\circ}\text{C}$, or north wall position, and nine points are selected spanning a longitude range from 75° to 55°W. After an EOF analysis, the leading mode is selected, having temperature increasing or decreasing in time at every point along the mean path.
-This shift of the GS path is given by the principal component of the leading EOF (Fig. 5), and is normalized to have standard deviation unity.
-(We have detrended the temperature data before and EOF analysis and detrended the leading EOF principal component after EOF analysis, with no basic difference in the result.)
-A similar approach, but using altimeter data along individual Ocean Topography Experiment (TOPEX)/Poseidon or Jason tracks, detecting the largest gradient of the sea surface anomaly (Kelly and Gille, 1990), was recently employed (Peña-Molino and Joyce 2008) to estimate a spatial mean GS path every month over the satellite period starting from late 1992.
-This index, also normalized, agrees well with the longer, but smoother T(200 m) estimate.
-As discussed elsewhere (Frankignoul et al. 2001), these two data sources focus on slightly different portions of the GS: one at the north wall, near the maximum SST gradient, and the second at the center of the strongest surface flow.
+Since the subsurface data for the region are sparse, the data selected (WOD01 updated using GTSPP sources) are centered in the midpoint of each season (eg. JFM for winter) and at each 1X1 degree of latitude/longitude, a time/space ranges of ± 1 year, ± 1 deg.
+Lat, ± 1 deg.
+Lon., with a gaussian tapers having an e2 - folding time scale of (1 year)2, and spatial scales of (1 deg.
+Lat.)2 and (2 deg. of Lon.)2 Thus the full seasonal signal in the data is substantially smoothed.
+The gridded temperature data are then used along a path following the mean T(200m)=15°C, or north wall position and 9 points are selected spanning a longitude range from 75:55°W. After an EOF analysis, the leading mode is selected, having temperature increasing or decreasing in time at every point along the mean path.
+This shift of the GS path, is given by the principal component of the leading EOF (Fig. 5), and normalized to have unity standard deviation.
+(We have de-trended the temperature data before and EOF analysis and de-trended the leading EOF principal component after EOF analysis with no basic difference in the result).
+A similar approach but using altimeter data along individual Topex/Poseiden or Jason tracks, detecting the largest gradient of the sea surface anomaly (Kelly and Gille, 1990), was recently employed (Peña-Molino and Joyce 2008) to estimate a spatial mean GS path every month over the satellite period from starting from late 1992.
+This index, also normalized, agrees well with the longer, but smoother T(200m) estimate.
+As discussed elsewhere (Frankignoul et al. 2001), these two data sources focus on slightly different portions of the GS: one at the north wall, near the maximum SST gradient, the second at the center of the strongest surface flow.
 However, both give reliable information about the changes in the GS path.
-It is the longer, subsurface GS path index record that will be used subsequently, selecting out the winter period for a more limited 22-yr time window of 1983-2004 corresponding to the OAFlux product.
-Satellite altimetric data, though providing better temporal resolution and a more uniform spatial sampling, are presently limited to a slightly more than one decade time span, and are too short for the study of decadal
+It is the longer, subsurface GS path index record which will be used subsequently, selecting out the winter period for a more limited 22 year time window of 1983: 2004 corresponding to the OAFlux product.
+Satellite altimetric data, though providing better temporal resolution and a more uniform spatial sampling, are presently limited to slightly more than one decade time span, and are too short for the study of decadal variability.
+In fact, the 22 years for which we have good satellite coverage for the atmospheric variables, is arguably too short as well.
+However, it is the best we can do today.